eclipse-langium/langium-website/hugo/content/tutorials/customizing_cli.md

 ## Overview

-Once you have a grammar and some validation place, you may want to start configuring a basic CLI for your language.
+Once you have a grammar and some validation in place, you may want to start configuring a basic CLI for your language.
 This is an important step where your language begins to become more accessible to other programs.
 Having a CLI for your language is a powerful way to access functionality that is expressed through Langium, but without having to interact directly with Langium.
 A well designed CLI can be used by other applications to provide advanced language features, without making those other applications unnecessarily complex.

 ## About the Command Line Interface